NMSU-CS-CS371/admissions-ethics-programming-assignment-bxbritt/README.md

 **What variables did you include, and why?**

-I included income, disablity, and local, fistGen, and legacy.
+I included all of the variables because i think they all have significance.

 **Did you exclude any sensitive features?
 Why or why not?**